Madlab2/CloudMetrics/README.md

 ## How to use
 Clone the repository and **change your docker mount path** in the devcontainer.json file.
 It is important that your .las files lie under the path you are mounting.
 Then build as a devcontainer in VSCode.
 Use the jupyter notebook for manipulations and plotting of your labelled .las point clouds.

 Currently, operations like computing the Convex Hull and Haussdorff Metric are too intensive to be performed in the notebook.
-Instead, there are two scripts, one for computing the convex hulls of the two point clouds, a second one for computing the haussdrof Distance using these hulls.
+Instead, there are two scripts, one for computing the convex hulls of the two point clouds, a second one for computing the haussdrof Distance (optionally using these hulls, then it will take only a few seconds instead of ~10 min to compute).

 To run the hull compution script, open a terminal and run
 ```bash